 Target for improvement is 90%.
-To improve the performance rate from 79% to 90% in the School District Leader examination, the program will review and update the examination test preparation session, and include it as a workshop.
+To improve the performance rate from 87% to 90% in the School Building Leader, the program will review and update the examination test preparation session, and include it as a workshop.
 Attendance will be required during the first internship session.
+The School District Leader pass rate was 100%.